 Another natural remedy for hot spots is the tannic acid found in black tea.
 This astringent helps dry out the sores so they heal more quickly.
 Soak a tea bag in hot water, let it cool, and apply the bag directly to the sore for five minutes.
 You can do this three or four times a day.

 The veterinarian may prescribe ointments like Panalog or Neocort, or short-acting corticosteroids like prednisone that reduce the irritation.
 Occasionally, antibiotics are required to clear up deep infection.
 The underlying problem, fleas, allergy, or whatever, must also be addressed.

-Since dogs aren’t able to adequately groom themselves, owners must take great responsibility for seeing that coat care is provided.
-Grooming during shedding season is particularly important, and can help prevent problems like hot spots from developing.
+Since dogs aren’t able to adequately groom themselves, owners must take great responsibility for providing appropriate coat care.
+Grooming during shedding season can help prevent problems like hot spots from developing.

 How about your dogs?
 Do they suffer from hot spots?
 How do you manage the sores?

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book giveaways and appearances related to my September Day pet-centric THRILLERS WITH BITE!